 Webinar or lead magnet: which lead magnet should you choose

 The webinar and the lead magnet serve the same purpose: trading value for a qualified contact.
 The webinar creates a live, engaging moment but demands time and an audience available at the same instant.
 The lead magnet (guide, template, checklist) is consumed on demand and scales effortlessly, but it engages less.
-The choice depends on your bandwidth and your offer.
+The choice depends on your bandwidth and your offer, and it's often decided within minutes once you honestly look at your calendar for the week.

 Webinar